Quick Start

 window.add_object2d_list([

-# This is where we add 2D objects to be rendered on the screen surface infront of
+# This is where we add 2D objects to be rendered to the window...

 ])